 Ms. Weilerstein has performed at the major American music festivals, including the Marlboro, Aspen, Chamber Music West, Yellow Barn, Norfolk, Sarasota, Roundtop, and La Jolla festivals and the Chamber Music Workshop @ The Perlman Music Program.
 She has been a guest artist at Kneisal Hall, the Young Musicians Festival in Israel, the Daniel Days in Holland, and the Verbier Festival in Switzerland.
 She also taught and performed in Shanghai, China as part of the Morningside Music Bridge and in Caracas, Venezuela as part of El Sistema.
 This summer she will be a guest artist at the Music Academy of the West in Santa Barbara.

 Ms. Weilerstein is the director of the Professional Piano Trio Training Program at the New England Conservatory, where she serves on the piano and chamber music faculties.
 She is also on the chamber music faculty of the Juilliard School.
 She is in demand for master classes and residencies.
 She was formerly a faculty member of the Cleveland Institute of Music.

 For more information, please visit www.weilersteintrio.com.

-Ms. Zhulla holds a Bachelor’s and Master’s degrees from The Juilliard School in New York City, where she studied with Itzhak Perlman and Catherine Cho, and was a recipient of the Vergotis Scholarship.
-Other teachers include Pinchas Zukerman, Patinka Kopec and Lefter Zhulla.
+Ms. Zhulla holds Bachelor’s and Master’s degrees from The Juilliard School in New York City, where she studied with Itzhak Perlman and Catherine Cho, and was a recipient of the Vergotis Scholarship.
+Other teachers include Pinchas Zukerman, Patinka Kopec, and her father, Lefter Zhulla.